gomexvato/masasha/README.md

 ```sh
 xcode-select --install
 ```
-- Verify that you have 'git' installed in your terminal
+- Verify that you have `git` installed in your terminal
 ```sh
 git
 ```

-Looks like a lot of stuff but this is only needed the first time.
+It seems like a lot of stuff, but all of this is only needed once

 ## 🦸 coolness